 The horse's owner or leasee must be a current financial member.
 As long as the horse's owner is a member the rider or handler does not need to be one as well.

-Refer to the Members Tab on the menu and refer to the members list if you are unsure.
+Refer to the Members List on the menu if you are unsure.

 Horse of the Year qualification and attendance information is under Horse of the Year on the menu.